Export Mailbox Command Not Recognized In Exchange 2010 / 2013

 YYYYY = Destination File Path to save the result in Data

-To overcome the above syntax “Export-mailbox not recognized in Exchange 2016, 2013, 2010 ” and permission issues of Power-shell commands, try an Automated solution offered by SysTools Exchange Export Tool, a reliable solution to export Live Exchange mailboxes to PST file format.
-No Powershell Commands, just use Simple & Easy Interface to access the Exchange environment in 2016, 2013, 2010, 2017 support from the utility.
-Some Silent Features of utility are given below:
+To overcome the above syntax “Export-mailbox not recognized in Exchange 2016, 2013, 2010 ” and permission issues of Power-shell cmdlet, try an Automated solution offered by SysTools Exchange Export Tool used by many IT experts, Exchange and novice users to export Exchange mailboxes to PST file format from Exchange Server without using any Powershell Commands.
+As it provides a simple & easy interface to export the Exchange environment 2016, 2013, 2010, 2007, 2003 mailboxes to Outlook data file in a simplified manner.

-As we can see, moving mailbox database from Exchange environment can become complex tasks, if Exchange user doesn’t follow the Power-shell commands offered carefully by Exchange application.
-Since common mistakes such as a syntax error, permission issues can lead to this prompt error “export-mailbox is not recognized as the name of a cmdlet”, so the user need to careful while using the Export-Mailbox commands.
-A user can also try an automated solution to export live Exchange mailboxes to PST file format using SysTools Exchange Export Tool, support the latest version of Exchange 2016, 2013, 2010 environment.
+As we can see, moving mailbox database from Exchange environment can become complex tasks, if Exchange user doesn’t follow the Power-shell commands offered carefully by the Exchange application.
+Since common mistakes such as a syntax error, permission issues can lead to this prompt error “export mailbox command not recognized”, so the user needs to careful while using the PowerShell commands to export mailboxes.
+To avoid all the technicality and complexity that users face in the manual solution, users can also try an automated solution to export live Exchange mailboxes to PST file format in a hassle-freeway without any hindrance.